Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 Table of Contents

-We are going to cover most of everything there is to set up a Docker Home Server with Traefik 2, LetsEncrypt SSL certificates, and Authentication (Basic Auth) for security.
+In this Traefik guide, we are going to cover most of everything there is to set up a Docker Server with Traefik 2, LetsEncrypt SSL certificates, and Authentication (Basic Auth) for security.
 However, frequently, I will refer you back to my previous guides for some reading to not make this guide too lengthy.

-As mentioned before, since the original publication of the Docker Traefik guide for Ubuntu 20.04, my setup changed significantly.
+As mentioned before, since the publication of the 2022 version of the Traefik guide, my setup changed significantly.
 You can review the commit logs on my GitHub for the sequence of changes.
 I try to leave detailed comments.

 But here are some key changes: